 Leverage Long Tail Keywords

-Short keywords have a broader rich and hefty search volume.
+Short keywords have a broader reach and hefty search volume.
 Sure, you may get a lot of impressions and clicks but with a broad traffic, your conversion rate will be pretty low.

 Instead, keep a balance by using long tail keywords alongside shorter ones.
 The more specific your keyword, the more targeted your reach and the traffic you receive.
 When there’s a perfect match between the search query and the results, the conversion rates are bound to be higher.